Top 5 Strategies to combat Coronavirus

 We understand it can be hard to cover full-time staff costs during these times.
 So, if you absolutely can’t afford to keep a marketing person or team in place, the next best option is to outsource, to ensure you’re your marketing staffing spend is 100% productive.
 When you use an external team of sales or marketing professionals, your brand can remain top of mind while you reduce staff costs.

 Why should you invest in sales and marketing during the COVID-19 economic downturn?

 Because very few, if any of your competitors will be.
 Since there will be reduced competition for your target market’s attention, this is the perfect time to cut through the noise and remind your customers of how essential your products or services are to them.

 We say essential, because, as HBR reports, “During recessions… consumers set stricter priorities and reduce their spending.
 As sales start to drop, businesses typically cut costs… Marketing expenditures in areas from communications to research are often slashed across the board—but such indiscriminate cost cutting is a mistake.
 Although it’s wise to contain costs, failing to support brands or examine core customers’ changing needs can jeopardize performance over the long term.
 Companies that put customer needs under the microscope, take a scalpel rather than a cleaver to the marketing budget, and nimbly adjust strategies, tactics, and product offerings in response to shifting demand are more likely than others to flourish both during and after a recession.”
 2

-3. Nimbly adjust your strategies and tactics and product offerings in response to shifting demand.
+4. Adjust your strategies and tactics in response to shifting demand.

 We love talking strategy as it’s the firm foundation on which all of the most impressive brands are built.
 Many business owners and sales teams are so flat out with the day to day, a slow-down in business can actually present the perfect time to review your goals and strategies.